 Submissions will be accepted in English only.

+The deadline for submissions has passed and no more submissions are being accepted.
 Please read all the information above before submitting a proposal.

 The Symposium will also offer alternative opportunities outside formal panel sessions.
 These include rooms for group meetings/discussions/project debates and an area for the display of posters or exhibitions.
 All suggestions are welcome.
 Please email email@example.com if you are interested in any of the above.